BetterDiscord/docs/docs/plugins/ui/modals.md

 ![React Console](./img/alert_console.png)
 :::

 Important to note for later that `alert` returns a unique modal ID used internally by Discord.
-We won't be going over its usage here--it's safe to ignore--but may be covered by advanced guides.
+We won't be going over its usage here–it's safe to ignore–but may be covered by advanced guides.

 ## Confirmation Modals

 Under the covers, `alert` makes use of `showConfirmationModal`.
 This one is an even more extensible and useful helper function.
 Similar to `alert` this has a `title` and `content` parameter that accept the same types as before.
-It's full signature is `showConfirmationModal(title, content, options = {})`.
-For a full list of options check the [api reference](/api/).
+Its full signature is `showConfirmationModal(title, content, options = {})`.
+For a full list of options check the [API reference](/api/).
 We'll be going over some of the more useful ones here.

 ```js